Saturday, September 5, 2020

 “Since Mom died last summer, I’ve seen the same shadow following me sometimes,” Amelia said.
 “Maybe it’s the warrior.
 I thought it might be Mom’s shadow.
 I wasn’t sure where it came from.
 I was too scared to tell you.”

-“Really?” her father asked.
+“Really?
+Well, I wake up at night, and I think I hear her calling me.
+Sometimes, I think I’m going crazy,” her father said.
 “The legend of Tawhaki is really just a lot of folklore . . . and it makes you feel better for a while when you pretend it could be true.”

 “Maybe I could talk to Mother one last time,” Amelia cried.
 “I dreamed I met her in the caves by the tree.”